gabrieldominicoxibillo/seo-content-processor/README.md

 ![Sample SEO Results](/frontend/images/results-example1.webp)
 ![Sample SEO Results](/frontend/images/results-example2.webp)

-The image above shows how the application processes a sample article about "The Ultimate Guide to Content Marketing" and generates clean, SEO-optimized metadata that you can use for your website or blog.
+The image above shows how the application processes a sample article about "How to Build a Scalable Full-Stack Application" and generates clean, SEO-optimized metadata that you can use for your website or blog.

 ## Stopping the Application